Harvard researchers recommend Census not use privacy tool - WTMJ

 If the Census Bureau ends up using the technique, statisticians should favor accuracy over privacy when attempting to balance the two principles, the researchers said.

+A University of Minnesota analysis, also released last week, reached similar conclusions to the Harvard study.
+While the Census Bureau’s latest version of differential privacy cut back errors on the total population compared to earlier iterations, they remained for minority groups.
+“This level of error will severely compromise demographic and policy analyses,” the University of Minnesota researchers said.

 A team of Princeton researchers on Wednesday took issue with the conclusions by the Harvard researchers, saying they should be viewed with skepticism until the work has been peer reviewed.
-The Princeton researchers, Sam Wang and Ari Goldbloom-Helzner, said in a rebuttal paper that their analysis showed no practical consequence in the differences between the raw 2010 data and the ones where differential privacy was applied.
+The Princeton researchers said in a rebuttal paper that their analysis showed no practical consequence in the differences between the raw 2010 data and the ones where differential privacy was applied.

 The census data are not only used for redrawing congressional and legislative districts but they’re also utilized for determining how many congressional seats each state gets, as well as the distribution of $1.5 trillion in federal spending each year.